ccoenraets/salesforce1-app-tutorial/related-objects.md

 ---
 Salesforce1 makes it easy to navigate through related objects.
 In this module, you create a new Expense Report object and you define a Master-Detail Relationship between Expense Report and Expense.
-You then use the Salesforce1 Mobile
-App to create expenses that belong to an expense report, and to visualize all the expenses for an expense report and their total.
+You then use the Salesforce1 Mobile App to create expenses that belong to an expense report.
+You can then visualize expenses by expense report, and see the expense report total.

 ## Step 1: Create the Expense Report Object